(Image generated by Microsoft Copilot)

 2. Generation of actual content - sentences, paragraphs, images, other media - gives the impression that you are the creator.
 If AI is the real creator and you fail to acknowledge that, you are plagiarizing.

 3. If you do use AI for anything other than basic spelling and grammar checking, you must cite it just like you would any other source.
-There are detailed instructions on how you do this in several formats:
+There are detailed instructions on formatting in the box below.

 4. Remember that using AI as your servant to generate material that your prof wants you to produce yourself robs you of the opportunity to develop your own critical thinking and research skills, can have you submitting AI-generated errors, and can bring the consequences of plagiarism down upon you.
 Basic rule: Never let AI do what your professor expects you do for yourself.